 In a prospective, multicenter study, Cristofanilli and colleagues tested 177 patients with clinically detectable metastatic breast cancer for levels of circulating tumor cells both before and after the initiation of various forms of therapy.
 The response to therapy was followed using standard clinical detection, but blood samples were also collected to determine the burden of tumor cells in the circulation.
-Cristofanilli et al found that the levels of circulating tumor cells at baseline, and at the first follow-up visit, were the most significant predictors of progression-free and overall survival.
-Cristofanilli et al note that this study was made possible by technological advances affording detection of circulating tumor cells.
-In this study, Cristofanilli et al utilized a newly developed approach called CellSearch System by Veridex.
-The system is based on enumeration of epithelial cells, which are separated from the blood by antibody-coated magnetic beads, and identified using fluorescent-labeled antibodies against cytokeratin.
+Cristofanilli et al found that the levels of circulating tumor cells at baseline and at the first follow-up visit were the most significant predictors of progression-free and overall survival.
+Christofanilli et al note that this study was made possible by technological advances affording detection of circulating tumor cells.
+In this study, they used a newly developed approach called CellSearch System by Veridex.
+The system is based on enumeration of epithelial cells, which are separated from the blood by antibody-coated magnetic beads and identified using fluorescent-labeled antibodies against cytokeratin.

 Comment by Sarah L. Berga, MD

 The main hypothesis guiding this study is both simple in concept and exciting in potential.
-Cristofanilli et al asked whether the number of cancer cells detected in the blood before and after therapy correlated with tumor behavior and survival in patients with known metastatic breast cancer.
+The investigators asked whether the number of cancer cells detected in the blood before and after therapy correlated with tumor behavior and survival in patients with known metastatic breast cancer.
 A key barrier to testing this hypothesis was surmounted by the development of a robust technique to both identify and quantify tumor cells in the circulation.
 Since the study results rest so directly on technique, the study is in part a validation of this technique for detecting breast cancer cells in the circulation.
 Since there is no readily available gold standard for detecting breast cancer cells in the circulation, the manufacturers of the new approach had to depend in part on clinical outcomes for validation.
-Thus, Cristofanilli et al, out of necessity, had to simultaneously test both a biological hypothesis and a new technological development.
+Thus, the investigators of necessity had to simultaneously testing both a biological hypothesis and a new technological development.